Differences Between Investment and Speculation

 |Investor attitude||Cautious and Conservative||Aggressive with an element of carelessness|

-One should note that al Investments are Speculation but all Speculations are not necessarily investments.
-The objective of both is to earn profits, only the method involves a difference.
+One should note that all investments are speculation, but all speculations are not necessarily investments.
+The objective of both is to earn profits; only the method involves a difference.
 There is nothing correct or incorrect in the approach, but it depends on the long-term objective of the individual and the quantum of risk they are willing to bear.

-The truth of the matter is every activity we perform involves speculation and the individual comes in the open and uses its judgment to forecast the future course of events and act accordingly on it.
+The truth of the matter is every activity we perform involves speculation.
+The individual comes in the open and uses its judgment to forecast the future course of events and act accordingly.
 This peculiar psychology makes many investors avoid certain stocks or bonds due to its unforeseen possibilities making investors judge safety by the yield and stability offered.
-If a security is paying beyond a certain threshold, it is classed as ‘speculative’ and is not for them.
+If security is paying beyond a certain threshold, it is classed as ‘speculative’ and is not for them.